-The Salvation Army have always been well-known for the quality and musical standard of their brass bands, and this reputation has stretched back for many decades.
-So it was near the start of the 1900’s that the Salvation Army, having run male brass bands for many years, started a female brass band and it is from this decision that the Daily Telegraph publishes an article in 1905 with a patronising headline (“AN AMAZON BRASS BAND.,” 1905).
+The Salvation Army has always been well-known for the quality and musical standard of their brass bands, and this reputation has stretched back for many decades.
+So it was near the start of the 1900’s that the Salvation Army, having run male brass bands for many years, started a female brass band and it is from this decision that the Daily Telegraph publishes an article in 1905 with a patronizing headline (“AN AMAZON BRASS BAND.,” 1905).
 This is but one early example where the formation of a female brass band is treated as a novelty, despite being formed by the Salvation Army.
 As can be read in the article, part of it focuses on the uniforms the members will be wearing, but nothing on the women playing instruments.

 This band is taken on tour and is used as a demonstration band in various towns and cities.
 On the 8thof February 1906, the Barrier Miner newspaper covers the visit of the “Austral Brass Band” to town and the article is a perfect display of attitude giving way to admiration (“THE AUSTRAL BRASS BAND.,” 1906).
 As the reporter has written,